ory/.github/profile/README.md

    [Ory Oathkeeper](https://www.ory.sh/docs/oathkeeper)**!

-## Ory Open Source Servers
+## Ory Open-Source Servers

-- [Ory Kratos](https://github.com/ory/kratos) is a fully customizable, API-only platform for login, two-factor authentication, social sign in, passwordless flows, registration, account recovery, email / phone verification, secure credentials, identity and user management.
+- [Ory Kratos](https://github.com/ory/kratos) is a fully customizable, API-only platform for login, two-factor authentication, social sign-in, passwordless flows, registration, account recovery, email / phone verification, secure credentials, identity and user management.
 - [Ory Hydra](https://github.com/ory/hydra) is an API-only, "headless," OAuth 2.0 and OpenID Connect provider that can interface with any identity and user management system, such as Ory Kratos, Firebase, your PHP app, LDAP, SAML, and others.
-- [Ory Oathkeeper](https://github.com/ory/oathkeeper) is a zero trust networking proxy and sidecar for popular Ingress services and API gateways.
-It checks if incoming network request are authenticated, and allowed to perform the requested action.
+- [Ory Oathkeeper](https://github.com/ory/oathkeeper) is a zero trust networking proxy and sidecar for popular ingress services and API gateways.
+It checks if incoming network request are authenticated and allowed to perform the requested action.
-- [Ory Keto](https://github.com/ory/keto) is the world's first and leading open source implementation of [Google's Zanzibar](https://research.google/pubs/pub48190/) research paper, an infinitely scalable and blazing fast authorization and permissioning service - RBAC on globally distributed steroids.
+- [Ory Keto](https://github.com/ory/keto) is the world's first and leading open-source implementation of [Google's Zanzibar](https://research.google/pubs/pub48190/) research paper, an infinitely scalable and blazing fast authorization and permissioning service - RBAC on globally distributed steroids.